EricRohlfs/jetbot_wiki/Hardware-Setup-(WIP).md

     > Pay careful attention to the image.
 The cables are not identical.
 The other micro USB cable will be used to power the Jetson Nano.
 Using the wrong power cable for Nano will block it's Ethernet port.

 2. Strip the rubber coating 1 inch from the cut

-    > Be careful not to cut through the cable.
 3. Remove the green / white wires and metal shielding.
 4. Strip the red and black wires about 1/4 inch from cut
 5. (optional) Twist the exposed strand wire and coat with solder